tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-service-sas.md

 |----------------|---------------------|-----------------|
 |`signedEncryptionScope`|`ses`|Optional.
 Indicates the encryption scope to use to encrypt the request contents.|

 This field is supported with version 2020-12-06 or later.
-If the `ses` is added prior the supported version, the service returns error response code 403 (Forbidden).
+If the `ses` is added prior to the supported version, the service returns error response code 403 (Forbidden).

 If the default encryption scope is set for the container or filesystem, the `ses` query parameter will respect the container encryption policy.
 If there is a mismatch between the `ses` query parameter and `x-ms-default-encryption-scope` header, and the `x-ms-deny-encryption-scope-override` header is set to `true`, the service returns error response code 403 (Forbidden).